OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/import_assets.md

 ## About Import Setting

+You can define the import creation graph prototype there as well.

+- For Images
+- For Materials
+- For Meshes

 Every DCC asset allows changing of the extraction configuration.
-In those settings, it is possible to define the extraction locations.
-Moreover, the creation graph prototypes can be defined there as well.
-For example, when we extract the materials, the specified creation graph will be used to define this material.
-It is the same for meshes and textures.
-Those settings also allow us to define if we want to be able to rig a entity from it.
+Therefore it is possible to define the extraction locations for outputs, images and materials.

-Instead of importing assets and change per asset the configuration, it is possible to define per folder an import setting.
-All which is needed is to add an "Import Settings Asset" in the correct folder.
-This can be done via the asset browser.
+Instead of importing assets and change their the configuration per asset , it is possible to define them per folder.
+All you need to do is add an "*Import Settings Asset*" in the correct folder.
+This can be done via the asset browser. **Right Click -> New -> Import Settings**

 ![](https://paper-attachments.dropbox.com/s_8A68AE93396574AC0D937BFA8CFC626D302DBC4E0617A82A7B5162043ADD88EF_1615469368165_image.png)

+> **Note:** worth noting that this is somewhat of a power-user feature and not something you need to have a detailed
+> understanding of to get started working with The Machinery.